KaitlynCarlson/Workout-Planner/README.md

 For this assignment the front end code was provided as is.

 It was my job to build the back-end of this application.
-In order to build a functional back end I had to create Mongo database with a Mongoose schema and handle routes with Express.
+In order to build a functional back end I had to create a Mongo database with a Mongoose schema and handle routes with Express.

 ## Table of Contents